mikew/docker-owncloud/README.md

 Recent version of ownCloud using nginx, php-fpm and php-apcu.
 Uses the official `owncloud.tar.bz2` from https://owncloud.org/install.

-There is a volume at `/var/www/owncloud/user-apps/` for you to install any extra owncloud applications.
+The default config supports installing owncloud apps to `/var/www/owncloud/user-apps/` so you don't have to interfere with any default apps.

 Includes `avconv` for video thumbnails and `libreoffice-writer` for document previews.